podoodoo/web3-learning-journal/README.md

 [Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet/)

 ---

+### 12/21/2022 Getting mapping Values in Struct in Hardhat

+You have to create a getter for getting values from mapping in a Struct.
+Hardhat doesn't recognize mappings in Structs.

+---

-### 12/19/2022 Hardhat Unit Testing Mappings
+### 12/19/2022 Getting Struct Values

-You can destructure structs to get the value of mappings in Solidity.
+You can destructure structs to get the values in Solidity.
 [Link](https://ethereum.stackexchange.com/a/126930/106502)

 ---